 Council of the Baltic Sea States

-The Council of the Baltic Sea States (CBSS) was established in 1992 at the initiative of the foreign ministers of Germany and Denmark, in order to stabilise and support the political and economic transition of the Baltic Sea region.
-Its membership comprises the nine states actually on the Baltic Sea – Germany, Denmark, Estonia, Finland, Latvia, Lithuania, Poland, Russia and Sweden – as well as Norway, Iceland and the EU.
-Since its inception, the Council of the Baltic Sea States has developed a broad network of inter‑state cooperation in numerous sectors spanning the Baltic Sea and North-Western Russia.
-In 2014, the Council of the Baltic Sea States agreed on three new long‑term priorities:
+The Council of the Baltic Sea States (CBSS) was established in 1992 at the initiative of the foreign ministers of Germany and Denmark, in order to stabilise the Baltic Sea region and support its political and economic transition.
+Its membership comprises the nine states actually on the Baltic Sea – Germany, Denmark, Estonia, Finland, Latvia, Lithuania, Poland, Russia and Sweden – as well as Iceland, Norway and the EU.
+Since its inception, the Council of the Baltic Sea States has developed a broad network of inter‑state cooperation in numerous sectors spanning the Baltic Sea and north‑western Russia.
+The CBSS has three long‑term priorities:

 EU Strategy for the Baltic Sea Region

-The EU Strategy for the Baltic Sea Region (EUSBSR) is the first of the EU’s four macro-regional strategies, and as such is a pilot project for a new form of cooperation within the EU.
+The EU Strategy for the Baltic Sea Region (EUSBSR) was launched in 2009 as a pilot project for a new form of cross‑border regional cooperation within the EU.
+It is now one of four macroregional strategies.
 Its remit is regional strategic planning for the Baltic Sea states, coordinated through the EU.
-Overall direction is supplied by the Council of the European Union; in addition, the Strategy and Action Plan are evaluated every two years.
-The Action Plan focuses on three objectives:
+Overall direction is supplied by the Council of the European Union; the Strategy and its Action Plan are evaluated every two years.
+The Action Plan on implementation places a strategic focus on three objectives: